 This is known as differentiated instruction.
 The Creative Curriculum model blends well with a multi-age classroom because it highlights teaching the individual child based on their strengths and challenges, instead of merely teaching to one age group using a set of developmental milestones.

 Teachers build upon, rather than direct or control, the thoughts and actions of children.
 Children are guided to critical learning experiences that form the building blocks of healthy development.
 Using The Creative Curriculum and knowledge of the children and families as a framework, teachers use their talent and expertise to design, adapt, and invent learning centers that best serve their children.

-Our teachers are trained in the Maryland Model for School Readiness, an instructional and assessment system designed to provide a common understanding of what children know and are able to do upon entering school.
+Our teachers are trained in the Early Learning Assessment, an instructional and assessment system designed to provide a common understanding of what children know and are able to do upon entering school.
 We incorporate research based instruction, age-appropriate assessment of children’s learning, and communication between teachers and parents.
 Teachers receive on-going professional development to implement these practices.

 Our school offers each child experience with a rich literacy program with a strong reading – writing component.
 As they are ready, children will receive formal writing instruction through the Handwriting Without Tears writing program.

 Our curriculum is designed to maximize:

 Personal & Social Development